The following information details the package of financial support available to Initial Teacher Training students in 2020-21.

 Warwick Hardship Funds are intended to provide selective help to students who have serious financial difficulties.
 Home PGCE students experiencing severe and demonstrable financial hardship can apply for a Warwick Hardship Fund award to help with course related or day-to-day living costs, such as the costs of accommodation, childcare, transport, disability needs and various course related expenses.
 Grants from the Warwick Hardship Fund are non-repayable, but you should first have taken out your full entitlement of Maintenance Loan and Tuition Fee Loan.

 Further information about the Warwick Hardship Fund can be found on the University’s website www.warwick.ac.uk/hardshipfunds.
-Application forms for the fund can be downloaded from the website, or obtained from the Student Funding Office, Senate House, University of Warwick, Coventry CV4 7AL or by emailing studentfunding at warwick dot ac dot uk.
+You can either apply online or an application form for the fund can be obtained from the Student Funding Office, Senate House, University of Warwick, Coventry CV4 7AL or by emailing studentfunding at warwick dot ac dot uk.
 Applications cannot be processed until you are fully enrolled on your course.

 Repaying student loans